OfficeDev/outlook-dev-docs/docs/amphtml/get-started.md

 ms.author: humlezg
 localization_priority: Priority
 ---
-# Get Started with AMP for Email in Outlook.com (Preview)
+# Get Started with AMP for Email

 ## 1.- Author your AMP for Email code